...

 View of the Douro River

-If you prefer not to walk you can take the public buses, which provide frequent and affordable services throughout the city.
+The easiest way to get around with this Porto 2-day itinerary is by walking.
+For further distances, you can get around Porto by taking public buses, which provide frequent and affordable services throughout the city.
 Alternatively, you can take advantage of the metro system, which comprises four lines and covers most of the main attractions in Porto.

 Those wishing to explore further afield can opt for a rental car, allowing them to discover more of Portugal’s hidden gems.
+Finally, for a more personal experience, visitors can also opt for a private taxi service or a tour guide.

 2 Days In Porto Itinerary Final Thoughts

 Porto is a charming city with lots to see and do.
-This 2 days in Porto itinerary will help you make the most of your time in this wonderful place.
+This 2-days in Porto itinerary will help you make the most of your time in this wonderful place.
 Be sure to try some delicious food, walk along the river, and visit one of the many museums or art galleries.
 Planning allows you to fill two days in this lovely city.
 Have you been to Porto?
 What did you think?

 Like this post on 2 days in Porto itinerary?
 Share it with others or pin it for later!